lg2de/SimpleAccounting/README.md

 Also, the user interface is completely in German.
 Maybe you want to help with the introduction of a localized user interface?

+## Roadmap

+Currently I'm working on completing the software into version 2.0.0, the first public release.
+The software available in the repository is intended as contiguous alpha version:
+No guarantee that a project can be loaded without manual modification.
+The file format will be fixed only with the first beta release.

+I hope to release the first beta in december 2019.
+I plan to release the version 2.0.0 in january 2020.

 ## License

 I do not like closed source reuse of my software.